 NUA Strategy, Part 2: Put Your After-Tax Contributions to Work

-Let’s say that after reading the first part of our mini-series, you’ve taken our advice and shucked your 401(k) oyster to discover a shiny, valuable pearl sitting within!
-After closer examination, the pearl seems to check all the Net Unrealized Appreciation (NUA) criteria boxes:
+Let’s say that after reading the first part of our mini-series , you’ve taken our advice and shucked your 401(k) oyster to discover a shiny, valuable pearl sitting within.
+After closer examination, the pearl seems to check all the net unrealized appreciation (NUA) criteria boxes:

-- The stock can be distributed from your retirement plan “in-kind”
+• The stock can be distributed from your retirement plan “in kind”

 Excitedly, you scoop up your oyster and run to the cash register, ready to pay the bill.
-The total rings up, and your jaw drops—how in the world will you ever be able to afford your newly discovered pearl?
+The total rings up, and your jaw drops—how in the world will you afford the tax hit that comes with your newly discovered pearl?
+Luckily, there may also be a “coupon” lurking within your 401(k) plan.

 After-tax contributions